The Product Regulation and Liability Review: Portugal

 Introduction to the product liability framework

-As it is based on European Community (EC) Directives, the Portuguese product liability system is, therefore, based on strict liability; that is, liability without fault on the part of the manufacturer.
+As the Portuguese product liability system is based on European Community (EC) Directives, it is therefore based on strict liability – that is, liability without fault on the part of the manufacturer.
 This is an exception in Portuguese law, and the Product Liability Law provides for a unique liability system.
 In Portugal, there are two different but related liability systems: one based on the general rules on civil liability (contractual liability and liability in tort) and another formed by the special rules based on strict liability contained in the Product Liability Law.

 Before the enactment of the Product Liability Law, there were only a few scholarly works on product liability.
 Recently, the number of publications by legal scholars on product liability has seen a marked increase, as has the case law.

 In addition to these rules, Article 60 of the Portuguese Constitution includes the basic provisions governing consumers' rights.
 According to Article 60(1):

 Consumers shall have the right to the good quality of the products and services they consume, to education and to information, to the protection of their health, safety, and economic interests, as well as to the compensation for damage.

 The first Portuguese Consumer Protection Law was passed in 1981 by Law No. 29/81 of 22 August 1981.
 This law has been repealed by the Consumer Protection Law, which was approved by Law No. 24/96 of 31 July 1996, as amended.
 Article 3 of the Consumer Protection Law acknowledges a number of rights for the benefit of consumers, such as the rights to:

 - education of consumers and the right to be informed;